-7. Acquisitions and Partnerships – Over the years I’ve been approached by dozens of hedge funds, venture capital firms, and respected industry investors asking for help finding new acquisition/investment opportunities.
+Over the years I’ve been approached by dozens of hedge funds, venture capital firms, and respected industry investors asking for help finding new acquisition/investment opportunities.
 Recessions often spur on even more interest and certainly a flurry of acquisitions, divestitures, and chain shakeups.
 Some are profit-minded and some are value-minded.
 You soon get the sense which firms are just deal-hunting and which ones are looking to truly add long-term value for all involved.
 AmRest is not only a well-funded and growth-minded company, it is a company intent on growing in to new markets around the world both through acquisition and joint-venture partnerships.
-If you’re reading this and are with an established/respected foodservice concern in an emerging market, you may want to start getting more familiar with AmRest.
+If you’re reading this and are with an established/respected foodservice concept in an emerging market, you may want to start getting more familiar with AmRest.
 It’s a good company to know; especially if you’re growth-minded and believe in the motto “Anything is possible”.

 As Henry Ford once said, “Whether you think you can or can’t, you’re right”.

 Surround yourself with believers.
-Devil’s Advocates and naysayers are much easier to find and much less useful than believers.
+Devil’s advocates and naysayers are much easier to find and much less useful than believers.

 Biggest take-away from the meeting?